-Additional Support and SLT consequences
+Additional Support and Senior leadership Team (SLT) consequences

 When a student presents a more difficult challenge it may be necessary to employ other strategies.
-At this stage parents/carers will be invited in for a meeting with a member of the pastoral team, HoY, or a member of SLT.
+At this stage parents/carers will be invited in for a meeting with a member of the pastoral team, Key Stage Manager, Head of Year, or a member of SLT.